Emotional-Toys/open-r-build/personality/README.md

 ### Special Case : untested CPU

 It has been tested on a small number of models, but StikZap is smart and will guess where necessary.
 If you test it on a newer model, it will tell you it is guessing.
 If the guess works, please email me with the results of the menu command `Guess Cpu` If it fails, please run the menu command `Save Cpu` with an (8 or 16MB) Aibo memory stick in the CLIE.
 It will create a file on the stick called `INTERNAL.BIN`.
 This file is the basis for future building-upon the platform.

+### Source Code

+The source code to StikZap is included below to show you generally how it works on the CLIE and that it won't work anywhere else.
+AIBO specific data (hardware and software keys) are not included in this version.
+It can be downloaded [here](/personality/StikZap_13_SRC.zip)

+It is a CodeWarrior project.
+CodeWarrior for PalmOS is a not-free development environment which has been discontinued.
+It can be adapted to work with free open-source tools, which is an on-going exercise for feature addition in context with [ideal](https://github.com/cartheur/ideal).

+This is a Palm and CLIE specific program that hacks into the memory stick driver.
+You can't use this source code to port it to other platforms like WinCE/PocketPC/MobilePC or other USB stick readers.